7 ways to stay safe in national parks

 Stay safe

-Enjoy the view and respect the power of nature at Cook's Meadow and Yosemite Falls at Yosemite National Park
+Enjoy the view and respect the power of nature at Cook's Meadow and Yosemite Falls at Yosemite National Park.

 David Calvert/Getty Images